 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

 - If you don't have any self-rising flour, you can use plain/ all-purpose flour.
-Use the same amount as the recipe calls for, but add 2 tsp of baking powder to it.
+Use the same amount as the recipe calls for, but add 2 teaspoon of baking powder to it.

-- I used 8 Tbsp of gin in total in this recipe, but you can adjust this amount to your tasting.
+- I used 8 tablespoon of gin in total in this recipe, but you can adjust this amount to your tasting.

 - If you have no limes, you can also use lemons in this recipe.
 Replace the lime zest with lemon zest, and lime juice with lemon juice.